 3.2.
-PM10 Concentrations at Redwoodtown - Bowling Club
+PM10 concentrations at Redwoodtown - Bowling Club

-During 2014 only one exceedence of 50 μ g m-3 was measured at the Redwoodtown air quality monitoring site (Figure 3.7).
-However, data collection over the winter period was limited with valid data only available for 59 days from May to August (48%).
+During 2015 four exceedences of 50 μ g m-3 were recorded at the Redwoodtown air quality monitoring site (Figure 3.7).
 The NES allows one exceedence of 50 μ g m-3 per year before a breach occurs.
-If data are extrapolated statistically for missing days the result would be two exceedences of 50 μ g m-3 and one breach of the NES.
-However, there is uncertainty on the extent of non-compliance because of missing data.
+Because the 2014 exceedence of 50 μ g/m3 occurred on 20 July and the first exceedance for 2015 on 5 May, the 5 May value constitutes a breach of the NES1.
+Thus the NES was breached on four occasions at Redwoodtown during 2015.
 The Blenheim airshed was compliant with the NES during 2009 but prior to this it had been non-compliant since the NES was introduced.

-The maximum measured PM{10} concentration for 2014 was 56 μg m-3 and occurred on 20 July.
+The maximum measured PM{10} concentration for 2015 was 79 μg/m3 and occurred on 30 June.
+The second highest PM{10} concentration was 70 μg/m3 and as recorded on 21 July.
 Previous recent maximum concentrations at Redwoodtown have ranged from 59 - 82 μg m-3.

-Figure 3.7: 24-hour average PM{10} concentrations measured at the Redwoodtown - Bowling Club site during 2014.
+Figure 3.7: 24-hour average PM{10} concentrations measured at the Redwoodtown - Bowling Club site during 2015.

-Figure 3.8 compares daily PM{10} concentrations measured from 2006 to 2014 to the MfE air quality indicator categories (shown in Table 1.3).
-Monthly variations in the distribution of PM{10} concentrations for 2014 are shown in Figure 3.9.
-No values are reported for the months March to July owing to the limited data collected during this period.
-However, it is likely that the distribution of data would be similar to other years with the winter months showing the greatest proportion of days in the "acceptable", "alert" and "action" categories and fewer days in the "good" category.
+Daily PM{10} concentrations measured from 2006 to 2015 relative to the MfE air quality indicator categories (shown in Table 1.3) are illustrated in Figure 3.8.
+Similarly, monthly variations in the distribution of PM{10} concentrations for 2015 are shown in Figure 3.9.
+No data are reported for the months of July and August owing to insufficient data collected during these months to be able to report a representative distribution.
+It is likely, however, that data would be similar in distribution to other years with the winter months showing the greatest proportion of days in the "acceptable", "alert" and "action" categories and fewer days in the "good" category.

-Figure 3.10 compares the number of days when the NES was exceeded in 2014 to previous years along with the maximum concentration and the second highest concentration.
-Interpretation of the 2014 data relative to other years is limited by the infrequent sampling regime during 2014.
-It is also important to note, that comparisons between years does not take into account year to year variations in the impact of meteorology.
+Figure 3.10 compares the number of days when the NES was exceeded in 2015 to previous years along with the maximum concentration and the second highest concentration.
+It is important to note, that comparisons between years does not take into account year to year variations in the impact of meteorology.
 This issue is examined further in section 4 of this report.